Rainbow Baby Day 2022

 “We’d been told by a few doctors that it wasn’t treatable and that we should consider surrogacy, but we were determined to find an answer.
 Luckily we were put in touch with the Tommy’s Maternal and Fetal Health Research Centre in Manchester, where Professor Alex Heazell immediately gave us hope.
 His research had allowed him to develop a treatment that seemed to work for some women like me.”

 Under his care and guidance at Tommy’s Rainbow Clinic, Shema and Ian welcomed their first rainbow baby, Faris, safe and sound in December 2018.

 Their latest addition, Lyra Joy, was born at the beginning of April at the height of the pandemic.

 “Lyra Joy, our second rainbow, was born on 1 April 2020 at the height of the COVID-19 pandemic.
 She is perfect.
 All 3 of our babies are.
 We really are the luckiest family of 5 and we can never thank Tommy’s enough.”

 It’s important to note that, for many parents, the arrival of a rainbow baby doesn’t take away the pain and grief that often accompanies baby loss.
 The arrival of a rainbow is something to celebrate, but their siblings will never be forgotten.
 Our supporter, Beth, expresses her feelings about the term.

 “I think it’s crucially important that we create a culture which allows women with rainbow babies to continue to express their grief and trauma, without feeling they are being ungrateful for what they have.
 We’re still bereaved parents, and the safe arrival of a rainbow baby doesn’t take that pain and trauma away.”

-We also know that some parents might be reading this blog today without their rainbow baby.
+We also know that some parents might be reading this page without their rainbow baby.
 We’re here to support you, whatever stage you may be at in your journey.
 If you find any of this content triggering, please do not be afraid to reach out and get support.